Why should I learn this stuff?

 SUM(CurrencyRateID)/COUNT(*) AS "Sum/Count of Rows"

-values being ignored
+NULL values being ignored

 --Display the count of orders for each customer